 The career pathway described here is provided solely for advising purposes.
 No special designation appears on your transcript or diploma.
 All students get an MLIS degree.

 Academic libraries are found in institutions of higher education — in community colleges, private colleges, major universities, or specialized research institutes.
-Academic libraries support the mission of their institution, which ranges from student instruction to academic or scientific research.
-Increasingly, the focus is on instruction, technologies, and distance delivery.
+Academic libraries support the mission of their institution, a mission that can range from undergraduate instruction to graduate and faculty academic research in the humanities, social sciences and hard sciences.
+Increasingly, the focus is on undergraduate instruction, emerging digital technologies that can enhance preservation, access, and discoverability of library resources, online education, marketing and assessment, open access, and cooperative collection development and resource sharing among institutions.

 Please see the Academic Library Career Environment pages for additional detailed information about academic library jobs and worklife, salaries and promotion, tips to ace the interview, and more.

-The leading issues to be considered in the roles and functions of the academic library in the 21st century are:
+The leading issues to be considered in the roles and functions of the academic library in the immediate future are:

 - collaboration with and outreach to academic faculty, researchers, end users, and content providers